 A temporary hearing is sometimes required to address temporary custody, support, visitation, division of marital debts, and temporary possession of marital property before the case is finalized.
 Since a complex divorce case can last several months, it may be important for a judge to decide these issues on a temporary basis.
 Before a temporary hearing, the parties are required to exchange an Affidavit of Financial Means, which will be used by the court in setting child support.
 In some cases, a temporary order can be negotiated between the parties without a hearing.

+To avoid the uncertainty of trial, an experienced attorney will frequently suggest ideas for settlement.
+In some cases, settlement is not possible, and an experienced family law attorney can guide the client through the litigation process.
 Because divorce law can be complicated, be sure to contact an attorney for help before signing a Decree or otherwise waiving your rights.
 An attorney can help advise you whether a settlement offer is in your best interests, or whether you would be better served by going to trial.
 Many clients simply want to “get out” of a bad marriage, without thinking about the long term consequences of the provisions in a Decree.
-Be sure to contact Knutson Law Firm at (501)224-2928 to schedule an appointment to discuss your case.
+Be sure to contact Knutson Law Firm at (501)224-2928 to schedule an appointment to evaluate your case.